Spring Branch Academic Institute (SBAI)

-- Expand to grades K-8 in 2017-18 for qualifying Spring Branch ISD students.
+- Expand to grades K-10 in 2019-2020 for qualifying Spring Branch ISD students.
 The school will continue to expand to serve an additional grade level each year.

 - Use a school-within-a-school format with a separate director and core teaching staff

 - Meet students’ affective needs by providing a true peer group and service learning opportunities.

 This school was first recommended in 2005 by the Elementary GT Task Force.
 A second task force with predominantly new members recommended it again in 2007.
 Based on the experiences of other public school districts in urban areas (Carrollton-Farmers Branch in Carrollton, Texas and Paradise Valley Unified in Scottsdale, Arizona), the school will grow as it attracts eligible students.
 The school opened to eligible SBISD students age appropriate for grades K-4 in 2013-2014.